 Discussing ED With Your Partner

 It's natural to feel angry or embarrassed when dealing with ED.
 But don't forget that your partner is also affected.
 Talking openly about ED will help your partner understand the diagnosis and treatment options.
-This will reassure your partner that you haven't lost interest.
+This can reassure a partner that you haven't lost interest.

 1) Zoran Milich/Allsport Concepts